Tuesday, December 31, 2024

 Mopar OAT antifreeze.

-OAT (Organic Additive Technology) coolant is the newer technology used in Jeep Wranglers from 2013 onwards.
+OAT (Organic Additive Technology) coolant is used in Jeep Wranglers from 2013 and newer.

-• Is usually purple in color for Jeep vehicles (see NOTE below)
+• Typically purple in color for Jeep vehicles (see note below)

-HOAT (Hybrid Organic Additive Technology) coolant was used in Jeep Wranglers up to 2012.
+HOAT (Hybrid Organic Additive Technology) coolant was used in Jeep Wranglers 2012 and older.

-• Is usually orange or pink in color for Jeep vehicles (See NOTE below)
+• Typically orange or pink in color (see note below)

 Close-up of Mopar OAT antifreeze coolant and a red funnel on a Jeep Wrangler